raj23manj/react-basics/README.md

   * react Hooks(16.8 +)
     * can be used in normal function with out calss based definition to handle states just like class
     * useState
+      * unlike class, can be used multiple times
       * returns array with two elements
         * 1st element => current state with changed array and one old array
         * 2nd element => a function that updates the state, i'e react is aware of it and re-render the component